widberg/atk/README.md

 ##### Option 2) Launch the game with instrumentation

 This option will not work on all games.
-You may have to circumvent DRM to launch the game directly.
+You may have to circumvent DRM/Anti-debug to launch the game directly.
 Ratatouille in particular does not like being launched as a child process.

 ```sh
 frida -f FUEL.exe -l atk.js --no-pause